 You don’t have to feel hopeless if you understand how grief works and what it takes to get through it.
-There are different kinds of grief and any grief stirs up a lot of conflicting feelings.
+There are different kinds of grief and any grief stirs up conflicting feelings.
 There are ways to work out these feelings and go on with your life when you’re dealing with grief.

 What Kind Of Grief Do You Have?

 Grief takes many forms.
 Maybe you lost a long-time love and partner to death.
 Or a parent, sibling, or close friend recently died.
 Maybe you divorced or broke up with someone you deeply loved and you feel grief about a relationship that didn’t work.

 Most losses bring up previous losses, hurts, and regrets.
 Sometimes this isn’t conscious and when old feelings come into play, it complicates your current grief.
 But, when you have the chance to work out the new and old feelings, it actually can help you grow.

 Which situation of grief are you dealing with?
 Whichever it is, the sudden absence of a loved one is shocking, unsettling, life-changing, and hard to face.
 Your world is altered beyond recognition, even if you’ve had time to prepare.
 You feel lost in space, alone in the world, and you don’t have any idea how to go on.
 You’re struggling.

 Symptoms Of Grief

 The emotional state you find yourself in results in many common symptoms of grief.
 You may have some of them.
 Most of them are symptoms of the depression you feel.